-Cros started his career at RC Seilh-Fenouillet with his performances grabbing the attention of Grenada where he grabbed the attention of Toulouse who signed the back rower to their Academy.
+Cros started his career at RC Seilh-Fenouillet with his performances grabbing the attention of Grenada attracting the eyes of Toulouse, who signed the back-rower to their Academy.

-Cros thrived in Toulouse's Academy and went on to represented multiple French youth sides.
-In 2014 he was named as the France u20 captain and led the side to a Six Nations Grand Slam.
+He thrived in Toulouse's Academy and went on to represented multiple French youth sides.
+In 2014 he was named the France u20 captain and led the side to a Six Nations Grand Slam.

 In July 2016 he was named as one of 30 players on the national team's development players.
 He has since become a regular in the Toulouse side and led the side for the first time in a Top14 clash against Castres.

 In November 2017, he extended his contract with Stade Toulousain for a further three seasons

 The following year, he was selected to play with the French Barbarians who faced the Crusaders and the Highlanders in New Zealand.
 He captained the side in both games from the back of the scrum.